tinymce/tinymce-docs/modules/ROOT/pages/bootstrap-demo.md

----
-layout: default
-title: Bootstrap skin demo
+# Bootstrap skin demo
-title_nav: Bootstrap Demo
+:title_nav: Bootstrap Demo
-description: Bootstrap Demo
+:description: Bootstrap Demo
-keywords: skin skins icon icons bootstrap customize theme
+:keywords: skin skins icon icons bootstrap customize theme
----

 This demo shows an example form using Bootstrap together with {{site.productname}} and the {{site.companyname}} _Bootstrap_ skin and _Bootstrap_ icon pack.
 It's designed to closely match the _colors, forms, and buttons_ of the default Bootstrap framework UI.